DAVA Investors Have Opportunity to Lead Endava, plc Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-19, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Endava, plc ("Endava" or the "Company") (NYSE: DAVA).
+LOS ANGELES, Sept.
+24, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Endava, plc ("Endava" or the "Company") (NYSE: DAVA).

 Class Period: May 23, 2023 – February 28, 2024